What are the criteria for deposition to the CCDC?

 - At least one CIF file must be included in the submission

-You may submit files that do not meet the current criteria for inclusion into the CSD, such as calculated structures or electron diffraction studies, as long as they are in the correct file format.
-Structures not meeting the criteria for inclusion into the CSD will still be assigned a publishable CCDC number and the files will be accessible from the CCDC at the point of publication via Access Structures.
-However they will not be curated into the Cambridge Structural Database.
+You may submit files that do not meet the current criteria for inclusion into the CSD or the ICSD, such as calculated structures, as long as they are in the correct file format.
+Structures not meeting the criteria for inclusion into the CSD will still be assigned a publishable deposition number and the files will be accessible from the CCDC at the point of publication via Access Structures.
+However they will not be curated into the Cambridge Structural Database or the Inorganic Crystal Structure Database.

 Criteria for inclusion into the CSD

 The Cambridge Structural Database (CSD) is the world repository of small molecule organic and metal-organic experimental crystal structures.
-The CSD contains both X-ray and neutron diffraction analyses and structures are input into the CSD if they are based on either:
+The CSD contains X-ray, neutron and electron diffraction analyses and structures are input into the CSD if they are based on either:

 - a single crystal study - where cell parameters are reported, or